SerhatBasesgioglu/Plus30/README.md

 Release is not available, backend and frontend servers can be run on IntelliJ and VS Code respectively.

-For creating an executable following is possible:
+An executable can be created using the following steps:

 Backend->Jar (.\mvnw clean package)

 Frontend->Build (npm run build)

 Merge these in an Electron application, create the executable using electron builder.
+Jar should be called by the frontend app and it should be closed by it as well.
+Otherwise backend instance will continue to run on background.
+If that is the case it can be closed from task manager.

 # Issues / Contributions